 If you visit at night time, your view of the surrounding skyline will be somewhat reduced, but you will get a good view into the chambers below.
 However, I would say that sunset is a good time to visit, as the light and reflections on the mirrors can be quite delightful.

-Remember, if you’re coming to Berlin for just a short trip and want to visit the Reichstag Dome, make sure you book an appointment well in advance, as it can get filled up very quickly, especially in summer.
+Remember, if you're coming to Berlin for just a short trip and want to visit the Reichstag Dome, make sure you book an appointment well in advance, as it can get filled up very quickly, especially in summer.
+If you can't get a free appointment though, it's still possible to book a tour that includes a visit to the dome.

 Have you been up into the Reichstag Dome?
 Do you think it's better experienced at day or night time?